MonsterMMORPG/Pokemon-Go-Bot/README.md

 - However, if you have setup priority list and if there is a priority Pokemon, instead of going to shortest distance Pokemon, first it goes to priority Pokemon
 - Then from that location, it scans the database and goes after the shortest location pokemon to you.
 - Unless, if there is an another priority Pokemon :)
+- If you get under total 25 Poke Balls, it starts priority farming the PokeStops until you get over 100 Poke Balls

 ## Don't forget to set pre-defined PokeStops locations and your starting location
 - If the bot can not find any nearby Pokestop, it moves to next pre-defined Poke Stop location